 Some of my fondest childhood memories have the name of my sixth-grade teacher written all over them.
-Mr. Migaki loved science and that made me love it too with his amazing experiments, formulas and scientific method.
+Mr. Migaki loved science and that made me love it too.
+His with his amazing experiments, formulas, and scientific method.
 He made school so much fun.

 I kinda’ feel the same way about my friends Lou and Ted, owners of Nok-Out.
 Every time I call on them with yet another challenging odor problem, I learn more about the how and why of Nok-Out Odor Eliminator.
 It really does eliminate (not cover up) odors—even the most challenging.

 Dear Mary: Help!
 I recently bought a pair of garden Bogs (waterproof footwear that feels like it’s made of rubber) at a rummage sale for a just few dollars.
 I was so excited to find them that I purchased them without realizing they wreaked of chemical lawn fertilizer.
 Once I got them home, I realized my mistake.
 I tried to remove the odor using full strength Nok-Out, then with vinegar and even submerged them into a bucket of salty water.
 Unfortunately, none of my attempts did anything to eliminate the odor.
 Any suggestion that would help would be greatly appreciated.
 Thanks!
 Jill

 Dear Jill: This is a tough one, so I sent your dilemma off to our friend Ted at Nok-Out who went right to work.
 First, he needed to find out the content of your footwear, which the Bogs folks do not reveal, so he is assuming some kind of a rubber and plastic compound that is quite porous.

 Bear in mind that it is not unusual for something stinky to actually smell worse after the first application of Nok-Out, especially while still wet or in the presence of high humidity because of the science involved with odor elimination.